 This post may contain affiliate links.
-As an Amazon Services LLC Associates and RewardStyle affiliate, we may earn a small commission for any purchases made through affiliate links.
-You can read our full disclaimer and disclosure statement here.
+As an Amazon Services LLC Associates and RewardStyle affiliate, I may earn a small commission for any purchases made through affiliate links.
+Affiliate links certainly aren’t making me rich; most commissions are less than $1, but sometimes that spare change adds up, and then it helps me buy new books!
+You can read my full disclaimer and disclosure statement here.

 Anxious People by Fredrik Backman: ⭐️⭐️⭐️

 If you’ve wondered if Anxious People is a book about idiots, you can stop wondering.
 The author only tells us about 52 times that indeed, it is.
 Multiple stories are woven in this tale about an ordinary open house that quickly becomes a hostage situation when a bank robbery across the street goes wrong.
 Maybe things wouldn’t have gotten so messy if the hostages would have just cooperated, but when you’re dealing with colorful characters, things don’t often go as planned.